-Whenever a new employee, excluding any employees hired in a time-limited position, set-rate position or as the member of the personal staff of elected officials, is hired into a department at a salary rate above the minimum of the applicable range and the department has one or more current employees who are employed in the same job class and position category, the Department of Human Resources Management shall review the education, work experience, and performance evaluations of the other employees in the department who are in the same job class and position category to determine if their qualifications meet and/or exceed those of the newly hired employee.
-The Department of Human Resources Management will provide notification to the Appointing Authority of its findings and if funding is not available to raise the salaries of employees in the same department employed in with the same job class and position category, who possess comparable experience and qualifications as the newly hired employee, the Appointing Authority will not be permitted to offer a salary above the minimum of the salary range.
-If funding is available, the Appointing Authority shall work with the Finance Department to adjust the salaries of all other employees in the same department employed in the same job class and position category, who possess comparable experience and qualifications as the newly hired employee, upward to equal the salary paid to the newly hired employee.
+Whenever a new employee, excluding any employees hired in a set-rate position or as the member of the personal staff of elected officials, is hired into a department at a salary rate above the minimum of the applicable range and the department has one or more current employees who are employed in the same job class, the Department of Human Resources Management shall review the education, work experience, and performance evaluations of the other employees in the department who are in the same job class to determine if their qualifications meet and/or exceed those of the newly hired employee.
+The Department of Human Resources Management will provide notification to the Appointing Authority of its findings and if funding is not available to raise the salaries of employees in the same department employed in with the same job class, who possess comparable experience and qualifications as the newly hired employee, the Appointing Authority will not be permitted to offer a salary above the minimum of the salary range.
+If funding is available, the Appointing Authority shall work with the Finance Department to adjust the salaries of all other employees in the same department employed in with the same job class, who possess comparable experience and qualifications as the newly hired employee, upward to equal the salary paid to the newly hired employee.
+An employee must have not received an overall performance rating below "Satisfactory" or on his/her most recent performance evaluation and cannot have been on a Performance Improvement Plan within the last twenty-four (24) months to be eligible for a salary adjustment pursuant to this provision.
 Funding for these adjustments may be derived from accumulated salary savings, as approved by the County Manager.